AI-for-Health-Data/FairMultimodal/FinalCode/New/Final/README.md

-# FAME: Fairness‑Aware Multimodal Embedding
+FAME: Fairness-Aware Multimodal Embedding

-*Official implementation of **“Equitable Electronic Health Record Prediction with FAME: Fairness‑Aware Multimodal Embedding.”***
-*Proceedings of the Machine Learning for Healthcare Conference (MLHC), 2024*
+Official PyTorch implementation of our MLHC 2024 paper“Equitable Electronic Health Record Prediction with FAME: Fairness-Aware Multimodal Embedding”(Proceedings of the Machine Learning for Healthcare Conference (MLHC), 2024 – Accepted)

 ---
 ## Table of Contents